Categories

 2. Never Go All-In

-3. Watch Your Maintenance Margin
+3. Watch Your Margin Usage and Liquidation Price

 Read more: How to avoid liquidation.